trezm/thruster-starter-kit/README.md

-# Fanta Starter Kit
+# Thruster Starter Kit

-Welcome to the [fanta](https://github.com/trezm/fanta) starter kit.
+Welcome to the [thruster](https://github.com/trezm/thruster) starter kit.
 It includes the basic layout of an app, including a subroute.
 To start, simply clone this repo and run

 ```bash
 > cargo run